UCLALibrary/research-tips/_tutorials/2021-01-13-reading-pedigrees.markdown

     - allele
     - alleles
 ---
 Here is an interactive tutorial on how to read pedigrees!
 This tutorial was designed for anyone who needs some extra help with interpreting pedigrees, or if you just need refresher.
-I hope you enjoyed and learned something new!
+I hope you enjoy and learn something new!

 <iframe src="https://ccle.ucla.edu/mod/hvp/embed.php?id=3441513" width="100%" height="742" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://ccle.ucla.edu/mod/hvp/library/js/h5p-resizer.js" charset="UTF-8"></script>